github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/codeql-code-scanning-for-compiled-languages.md

 ---
-title: Configuring the CodeQL workflow for compiled languages
+title: CodeQL code scanning for compiled languages
-shortTitle: Configure compiled languages
+shortTitle: CodeQL for compiled languages
-intro: 'You can configure how {% data variables.product.prodname_dotcom %} uses the {% data variables.code-scanning.codeql_workflow %} to scan code written in compiled languages for vulnerabilities and errors.'
+intro: 'You can configure how {% data variables.product.prodname_dotcom %} uses the {% data variables.code-scanning.codeql_workflow %} to scan code written in compiled languages for vulnerabilities and errors.
+You can also use default setup for all compiled languages{% ifversion codeql-swift-advanced-setup %} (except for Swift, for which you must use advanced setup){% endif %}, which requires no {% data variables.code-scanning.codeql_workflow %} configuration.'
 product: '{% data reusables.gated-features.code-scanning %}'
 permissions: 'If you have write permissions to a repository, you can configure {% data variables.product.prodname_code_scanning %} for that repository.'
 redirect_from: